When to Go Hybrid: Determining Which Format Best Fits Your Program

 Funding for this webinar has been provided by the National Endowment for the Humanities (NEH) as part of the American Rescue Plan: Humanities Organization Grant.

-Both ALA members and non-members are welcome to attend the webinar.
-If you are a member, click on the "Register" button, and log into your ALA account to finish registration.
-If you are not a member, please click on the "Register" button, scroll down under the "Login" button and create a new free account by clicking on "Don't yet have an ALA account?
+Both ALA members and non-members can view the recording of the webinar.
+If you are a member, click on the "Register" button, and log into your ALA account to be taken to the recording.
+If you are not a member, please click on the "Register" button, scroll down under the "Login" button and create a new account by clicking on "Don't yet have an ALA account?
 Make one!"